Murder and mystery in South Carolina: A timeline of the Murdaugh family killings - KTVZ

 June 25:

-Alex Murdaugh and his other son, Buster, announce a $100,000 reward for information leading to the conviction of the person or persons responsible for the killings of Margaret and Paul, according to WCSC.
+Alex Murdaugh and his other son, Buster, announce a $100,000 reward for information leading to the conviction of the person or persons responsible for the killings of Margaret and Paul.

 July 22: